tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 [^throwing-away]: I should note that I didn't delete the Todoist project with my roadmap for Logwise; I only archived it.
 I had a lot of knowledge and resources captured in my notes there, and, despite my minimalist approach to _physical_ possessions, I struggle to discard conceptual ones such as crystallized knowledge.
 But archiving the project satisfies the requirement of intentionally making it hard to pick the project up again.

 [^diapers]: Logging diaper changes---and which of those were diaper _failures_---led surprisingly quickly to holding strong opinions about diaper brands.
 Something I wouldn't have anticipated a year ago!

+[^parallelism]: If you replace "the mnemonic medium" with "agency thinking," "Orbit" with "Logwise," and "2020" with "2024," this describes my situation exactly.
+Amusingly, even the months are correct.

+[^emphasis]: Emphasis mine.